-- 1. After removing the pipe from the machine, clean the thread. - Visually inspect thread.
+- After removing the pipe from the machine, clean the thread. - Visually inspect thread.
 Threads should be smooth and complete, with good form.
-If issues such as thread tearing, waviness, thin threads, or pipe out-of roundness are found, the thread may not seal.
+If issues such as thread tearing, waviness, thin threads, or pipe out-ofroundness are found, the thread may not seal.
 Refer to the Troubleshooting Chart for help in diagnosing these issues. - 3.
 Inspect the size of the thread. - The preferred method of checking thread size is with a ring gauge.
-There are various styles of ring gauges, and their usage may differ from that shown here. - · Screw ring gauge onto the thread hand tight. - Look at how far the pipe end extends through the ring gage.
+There are various styles of ring gauges, and their usage may differ from that shown here. - Screw ring gauge onto the thread hand tight. - Look at how far the pipe end extends through the ring gage.
 The end of the pipe should be flush with the side of the gauge plus or minus one turn.
 If thread does not gauge properly, cut off the thread, adjust the die head and cut another thread.
 Using a thread that does not gauge properly can cause leaks.

-Figure 27 - Checking Thread Size
+Figure 25 - Checking Thread Size

 - If a ring gauge is not available to inspect thread size, it is possible to use a new clean fitting representative of those used on the job to gauge thread size.
-For 2" and under NPT threads, the threads should be cut to obtain 4 to 5 turns to hand tight engagement with the fitting and for BSPT it should be 3 turns. - 4.
-See Adjusting Thread Size under Die Head Set-Up and Use heading to adjust thread size. - 5.
-Test the piping system in accordance with local codes and normal practice.
+For 2" and under NPT threads, the threads should be cut to obtain 4 to 5 turns to hand tight engagement with the fitting and for BSPT it should be 3 turns.
+For 21⁄2" to 4" NPT threads the hand tight engagement should be 5.5 to 7 threads, and for BSPT it should be 4 threads. - 4.
+Adjust the threads according to appropriate section of "Adjusting Thread Size" under "Die Head Set-Up and Use" heading. - 5.
+Test the system in accordance with local codes and normal practice.